mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![Screenshot of inspect element tab open]()

-I scrolled around through the HTML and eventually got to a big pile of JSON data 🤔🤔🤔.
-I skimmed through it, not really knowing what it meant, furiously trying to find anything that looked out of place or secret.
+I scrolled around the page's HTML, not really knowing what it meant, furiously trying to find anything that looked out of place or secret.

-I eventually realised that manually reading JSON with my eyes was not an efficient way of defending my country, and Ctrl + F'd the HTML for "passport".
+I eventually realised that manually reading HTML with my eyes was not an efficient way of defending my country, and Ctrl + F'd the HTML for "passport".

 ![Blurred screenshot of me ctrl + F-ing these terms instead of json]()